andreasronge/dev-happiness-elixir/language.md

 * Can be used with `Enum` and `Keyword`
 * Keys are ordered
-* Keys can be given more then once
+* Keys can be given more than once
 * Square bracket optional in last arg